 Each bag is slightly different as it includes items appropriate to the age of the child.

-Your child may experience decreased self-esteem, frustration and emotional upset as a result of their learning difficulties and they could need support to cope with the emotional impacts of having learning difficulty before the difficulty itself can be addressed.
+As a result, they may need support to cope with the emotional impacts of having a learning difficulty before the difficulty itself can be addressed.